Thousands of passenger planes need to be fixed to avoid pilots losing control during a solar storm

 It hopes to have all of the repairs made by Sunday.

-Delta Air Lines says fewer than 50 of its A321neo aircraft will be impacted and the work should be complete by Saturday morning.
+Delta Air Lines said fewer than 50 of its A321neo aircraft will be impacted and the work should be complete by Saturday morning.

 “As safety comes before everything else, Delta will fully comply with a directive and expects any resulting operational impact to be limited,” the airline said in a statement.